Deputyship Orders

 Who can become a Property & Affairs Deputy?

-It is normally a close family member who makes the application to the Court of Protection for their appointment as Deputy.
+It is normally a close family member who makes the application to the Court of Protection for appointment as someone’s Deputy.
 If there are no close relatives willing to act, then a friend, lawyer, social worker or other professional may apply to deal with the individual’s financial affairs.

-Whoever applies for a Deputyship must be someone who is financially sound, competent, trustworthy, can spare the time and is motivated to take over responsibility for managing the individual’s financial affairs in their best interests.
+Whoever applies for a Deputyship must be someone who is financially sound, competent, trustworthy, can spare the time and is motivated to take over managing the individual’s financial affairs in their best interests.

-What Types of Deputyship Order can be Issued?
+What Types of Deputyship Order are there?

-There are two types of Deputyship Order, one for Property and Affairs, and one for Personal Welfare.
+There are two types of Deputyship Order, one for Property and Financial Affairs, and one for Personal Welfare.

-Greendrift Wills & Estates can prepare and submit an application to the Court of Protection for a Property & Affairs Deputyship Order on your behalf.
-However we do not currently support applications for Personal Welfare Deputyship Orders which are only rarely granted by the Court in any case.
+Greendrift Wills & Estates can help prepare applications for Property & Financial Affairs Deputyship Orders.
+We do not currently support applications for Personal Welfare Deputyship Orders which are only rarely granted by the Court in any case.

 The Order made by the Court will set out what the Deputy can do and also what they are prohibited from doing.
-A Deputy for financial affairs can usually do many of the
+A Deputy for financial affairs will do many of the day-to-day financial things that you would expect, such as; paying care home bills, purchasing personal items, managing bank accounts and making investments.

 How long will a Deputyship application take?